djfooks/breadboard/README.md

 Change log:

+- Change placing bus color by right clicking on the bus button.
 - Bus colors can now be changed by selecting a bus and then clicking the configure button.
 - Added a configure button.
 - Added nicer sprites for buttons.